Zaid9597/Locality-Sensitive-Hashing/README.md

 ## Locality Sensitive Hashing for fast approximate nearest neighbor search

-We use our [patches.csv](https://drive.google.com/file/d/1e-11EFHXPW0y6baIjVA-n82SUnenZYHi/view?usp=sharing) patches.csv dataset and get a target image, calculate distance b/w the new image and all the other images in patches.csv to find similar images.
+We use our [patches.csv](https://drive.google.com/file/d/1GXnwAWZDgDwfbuIRzIwyTU3K1BcCh9P6/view?usp=sharing) dataset and get a target image, calculate distance b/w the new image and all the other images in patches.csv to find similar images.
 This process is computationally expensive in nature and as a new image embedding have to compare with all the 59K+ image patches in the patches.csv file to find the most similar image(nearest neighbor), which in computational complexity notation is an O(N²) problem and will take exponentially more time to retrieve similar images as the number of images increases.

 To solve this problem, we will use **locality sensitive hashing(LSH)** which is an approximate nearest neighbor algorithm which reduces the computational complexity to O(log N).
 In short, LSH generates a hash value for image embeddings while keeping spatiality of data in mind; in particular; data items that are similar in high-dimension will have a higher chance of receiving the same hash value.